Sauber C22: Overview

 The season started positively for the team and the C22.
 Frentzen qualified 4th for the 2003 Australian Grand Prix, and would go on to finish in 6th position picking up the first 3 points of the season for Sauber.
 Further points were scored in Malaysia and Brazil by Heidfeld and Frentzen.

 However, as the races progressed unreliability became an issue for the team, as did finishes outside the points.
 Notably, in Austria, Frentzen could not begin the Grand Prix at all due to a clutch problem.
 Of the season as a whole, only two retirements were caused by accidents or collisions.
 One notable accident retirement was at the 2003 Monaco Grand Prix when Frentzen crashed at the swimming pool chicane on Lap 1, officially classified as completing 0 laps.

 The season highlight for Sauber and the C22 was the 2003 United States Grand Prix at Indianapolis.
 It was the first occasion that both cars scored points at the same race, and Frentzen finished third - taking the C22 to its only podium finish.
 This would also be Frentzen's 18th and final F1 podium.

 The C22 finished the season with 19 points, and took Sauber to 6th position in the Constructors standings.
-The C22 would be the final Formula One car driven by Heinz-Harald Frentzen, who retired from the sport to join Opel in DTM.
-Meanwhile, Nick Heidfeld would leave the team but return when it became BMW Sauber in 2006.
+The C22 would be the final Formula One car driven by Heinz-Harald Frentzen, who retired from the sport to join then-General Motors-owned Opel in DTM.
+Meanwhile, Nick Heidfeld would leave the team but would eventually return when it became BMW Sauber in 2006.